 Miss Ella: The Film and The Book

-We're so happy and proud to tell our friends about two exciting developments for our restaurant family: the release of a feature-length documentary and book about Ella Brennan.
+We're so happy and proud to tell our friends about two exciting milestones for our restaurant family: the release of a feature-length documentary and book about Ella Brennan.

 2016 Best Book Award nominated!
 The autobiography of one of the most influential restaurant pioneers of her time is now available!
 Buy your copy of Miss Ella of Commander's Palace: I Don't Want a Restaurant Where a Jazz Band Can't Come Marching Through in our restaurants an online at commanderspalace.com.